Matt Le Tissier: Guernsey

 On 7 April 2013, ten years after retiring from football, Le Tissier announced he had come out of retirement and signed with his hometown club Guernsey.
 A number of fixture postponements meant that they had to play 17 league fixtures in a month, and Le Tissier announced that he would be able to play in four or five games, also saying he was unable to play Saturday games due to his job as a television pundit on Soccer Saturday.
-He made his debut for the club on 24 April, as a substitute for Ollie McKenzie, in a 4–2 defeat in their Combined Counties League Premier Division clash with Colliers Wood United.
-The fixture was his only appearance for the club.
+He made his only appearance for the club on 24 April, as a substitute for Ollie McKenzie, in a 4–2 defeat in their Combined Counties League Premier Division clash with Colliers Wood United.

 International career

 Le Tissier represented Guernsey's under-15 side, playing in the 1983 Muratti Vase final against Jersey U15.

-He chose to play for England, joining a relatively small group of players who were not born in the country, and earned eight caps over three years.
-Guernsey, although largely self-governing, does not have an official FIFA national team, which made Le Tissier eligible to play for England.
+Le Tissier chose to play for England, joining a relatively small group of players who were not born in the country, and earned eight caps over three years.
+Guernsey, although largely self-governing, does not have an official FIFA national team, which made Le Tissier, as a British passport holder, eligible to play for England.
 He was picked by the manager Terry Venables to start the ill-fated friendly match against the Republic of Ireland at Lansdowne Road, on 15 February 1995.
-With Ireland leading from a 22nd-minute goal by David Kelly, a group of England fans began to riot, causing the Dutch referee Dick Jol to abandon the match.
+With Ireland leading from a 22nd-minute goal by David Kelly, a group of England fans rioted, causing the Dutch referee Dick Jol to abandon the match.

 In the run-up to the 1998 FIFA World Cup, Le Tissier scored a hat-trick in a 4–1 victory for England B against Russia B at Loftus Road; despite this, he was overlooked by manager Glenn Hoddle for the final squad.
 He never played for England again after the tournament.

 Style of play

 Le Tissier was a creative and technically gifted attacking midfielder, with an eye for goal, known for his ball striking, and ability to get into good attacking positions, in addition to his vision, and ability to create chances for teammates; these abilities also enabled him to play as a supporting striker on occasion, or even on the right wing, although this was not his favoured position.
 Despite his poor work-rate, and lack of notable pace or stamina, he was known for his excellent control, technique, balance, and dribbling skills, as well as his intelligence on the ball, and his use of tricks and feints, which allowed him to beat opponents.
 He was also known for his extreme accuracy on penalties.

+Former Barcelona player and manager Xavi Hernandez idolised Le Tissier in his youth.